dvanmosselbeen/dvm-docs/Databases/PostgreSQL.md

----
-title: PostgreSQL Reference
-description: A little PostgreSQL reference.
-created: 28-11-2007 00:00:00
-modified: 28-11-2007 00:00:00
-keywords: database, mysql, website, internet
-lang: en
----

 # PostgreSQL

 ## Introduction

-You can get many informations on the website of postgresql.
-Mostly all informations here are probably on the website of postgresq, so this little article may be really not complete at all.
-But i hope this give you a little introduction or help you where you have previously failed.
-As usual, these notes are based on some experimentations with postgresql on a Debian box.
+You can get much information on the website of `PostgreSQL`.
+Mostly all information here are probably on the website of `PostgresSQL`, so this little document may be really not complete at all.
+As usual, these notes are based on some experimentation with postgresql on a Debian box.

 ## Used terms